 - Homelessness and Housing Facilitator, United Way, Halifax, NS

 - Strategic Transport Planner, Transport for New South Wales, Australia

 - Planner and Urban Designer, Alta Planning + Design, Ottawa, ON

-- Senior Manager, Planning and Economic Intelligence, Turner Drake and Partners Ltd., Halifax
+- Senior Manager, Planning and Economic Intelligence, Turner Drake and Partners Ltd., Halifax, NS

 - Project Manager, Environmental Programs and Assessment, Metrolinx, Toronto, ON

 - Community Development Assistant, Township of Leeds and the Thousand Islands, ON

 - Research and Statistics Officer, Nova Scotia Health Authority, Halifax, NS